Last Updated on December 8, 2021 by Ope Quadri

 As the privatization of public sector institutions in Nigeria continues to experience an increase over time, the number of public corporations in Nigeria has continued to decrease.

 Presently, the prominent public corporations are the Nigerian Ports Authority (NPA), Federal Radio Corporation of Nigeria (FRCN), Nigerian National Petroleum Corporation (NNPC), and the Nigerian Television Authority (NTA), etc.

-Blue Chip enterprises issue bonds to borrow money on a long term basis.
-The Earnings from bond issue is mostly used to restructure an organization’s balance sheet in order to be able to fund public infrastructures or long term projects.
+Blue Chip enterprises issue bonds to borrow money on a long-term basis.
+The Earnings from the bond issue is mostly used to restructure an organization’s balance sheet in order to be able to fund public infrastructures or long-term projects.

 Types of bonds in Nigeria

 - Agency Bonds

 - Green Bonds